LGBTQ2IA+ Support

 Psychosis & Schizophrenia

-Living with schizophrenia can be challenging, but with the right support, individuals can manage their symptoms and improve their quality of life.
-Providing a safe and understanding environment to address the complexities of these conditions are essential for success.
+Living with schizophrenia can be challenging, but with the right support, individuals can effectively manage symptoms and improve their quality of life.
+Providing a safe, structured, and understanding environment is essential in addressing the complexities of these conditions.
+Individuals may also experience related challenges such as psychosis, dissociation, and hallucinations, which can significantly impact daily functioning, relationships, and overall well-being.

 Veterans/Civilian Contractor